 He is the author, translator or editor of many important books and essays, as well as the creator of ten audio lectures on the fundamentals of the Buddha's teaching.
 In May 2000 he gave the keynote address at the United Nations on its first official celebration of Vesak.
 After he moved back to the U.S. in 2002 he lived and taught at the Bodhi Monastery in New Jersey and as president of the Sangha Council of Bodhi Monastery and chairman of the Yin Shun Foundation.

-The Venerable now resides at Chuang Yen Monastery.
-He is president of the Buddhist Association of the United States (2013–present).
+The Venerable now resides at Chuang Yen Monastery and is currently president of the Buddhist Association of the United States (2013–present day).

-Books and other resources by Bhikkhu Bodhi that we have available are listed below in the 'products' section.
+The books and other resources by Bhikkhu Bodhi that we have available are listed below in the 'products' section.